Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Analysis details

-When analysing the current data, we present results both with a weak flat prior on $A_s$, $\ln(10^{10} A_s) \in [2, 4]$ (same as in \cite{SPT-3G:2025zuh}), as well a Gaussian prior, $\mathcal{N}(3.04, 0.02)$, centered on the Planck-$\Lambda$CDM preferred value~\cite{Carron:2022eyg} with a standard deviation encompassing the $A_s$ posteriors obtained in a broad range of modified recombination models~\cite{Mirpoorian:2024fka}.
+When analysing the current data, we present results both with an uninformative flat prior on $A_s$, $\ln(10^{10} A_s) \in [2, 4]$ (same as in \citep{SPT-3G:2025zuh}), as well a Gaussian prior, $\mathcal{N}(3.04, 0.02)$, centered on the Planck-$\Lambda$CDM preferred value~\citep{Carron:2022eyg} with a standard deviation encompassing the $A_s$ posteriors obtained in a broad range of modified recombination models~\citep{Mirpoorian:2024fka}.
+In particular, the modified recombination model from~\citep{Mirpoorian:2024fka} that substantially relieves the Hubble tension, with $H_0 = 72.57 \pm 0.47$ km/s/Mpc, has $\ln(10^{10} A_s) = 3.042 \pm 0.014$.
+The $A_s$ posterior in Early Dark Energy models, $\ln(10^{10} A_s) = 3.067 \pm 0.017$,~\citep{Chaussidon:2025npr} is also within the 1-$\sigma$ range of our prior.
+We note that a similar Gaussian prior of $\ln(10^{10} A_s) = 3.0372 \pm 0.0194$ was used in a recent $r_d$-agnostic study~\citep{Chaussidon:2025npr} that appeared shortly after the submission of our paper.

 Having a stronger prior on $A_s$ helps break the degeneracy between $A_s$ and $\Omega_mh^2$ in CMB lensing, significantly tightening the posterior of $H_0$.

-For the scalar spectral index $n_s$, we adopt a Gaussian prior $\mathcal{N}(0.96, 0.02)$, same as the prior used in \cite{SPT-3G:2025zuh}, that encompasses a broad range of posteriors in models with modified recombination histories.
+For the scalar spectral index $n_s$, we adopt a Gaussian prior $\mathcal{N}(0.96, 0.02)$, same as the prior used in \citep{SPT-3G:2025zuh}, that encompasses a broad range of posteriors in models with modified recombination histories.
 We found that adopting a more restrictive prior on $n_s$ did not appreciably alter the constraints on the parameters of interest.

 Varying the optical depth to reionization, $\tau$, has no impact on our posterior distributions.
-We therefore fix this parameter to the Planck + DESI DR2 $\Lambda$CDM best-fit value, $\tau = 0.059$ \cite{Mirpoorian:2025rfp}.
-This choice is also consistent with the value obtained from the {\tt SRoll2} low-$\ell$ polarization analysis~\cite{Pagano:2019tci}.
-Given the key role of $\tau$ for the parameter constraints derived from the combination of CMB temperature, polarization and lensing spectra, with implications for the apparent tension between the Planck CMB and DESI BAO~\cite{Sailer:2025lxj}, having a $\tau$-insensitive way of measuring a subset of cosmological parameters offers a valuable cross-check.
+We therefore fix this parameter to the Planck + DESI DR2 $\Lambda$CDM best-fit value, $\tau = 0.059$ \citep{Mirpoorian:2025rfp}.
+This choice is also consistent with the value obtained from the {\tt SRoll2} low-$\ell$ polarization analysis~\citep{Pagano:2019tci}.
+Given the key role of $\tau$ for the parameter constraints derived from the combination of CMB temperature, polarization and lensing spectra, with implications for the apparent tension between the Planck CMB and DESI BAO~\citep{Sailer:2025lxj}, having a $\tau$-insensitive way of measuring a subset of cosmological parameters offers a valuable cross-check.

-We adopt a Gaussian prior on the physical baryon density, $\Omega_b h^2 \sim \mathcal{N}(0.0223, 0.0005)$, obtained from observations of the primordial abundances of light elements, particularly deuterium, and is consistent with the standard BBN scenario combined with updated nuclear reaction rate data \cite{Cooke:2017cwo}.
+We adopt a Gaussian prior on the physical baryon density, $\Omega_b h^2 \sim \mathcal{N}(0.0223, 0.0005)$, obtained from observations of the primordial abundances of light elements, particularly deuterium, and is consistent with the standard BBN scenario combined with updated nuclear reaction rate data \citep{Cooke:2017cwo}.